Vizonex/multidict/docs/multidict.rst

    :param api: Python Capsule Pointer
    :param self: the :class:`MultiDict` object
-   :returns: an arbitray tuple on success
+   :returns: an arbitrary tuple on success
    :retval NULL: on error along with :exc:`TypeError` or :exc:`KeyError` raised